-In Estonia, the information technology and communications sector was the least hit by the first wave of the coronavirus in spring, while accommodation providers, caterers and travel agents found themselves in the most difficult situation, the Foresight Centre report “The Impact of COVID-19 on Development Trends” shows.
+In Estonia, the information technology and communications sector was the least hit by the first wave of the coronavirus in spring, while accommodation providers, caterers and travel agents found themselves in the most difficult situation, the Foresight Centre report “The Impact of Virus Crisis on the Estonian Economy” shows.

 “The Estonian economy is entering the second wave of the coronavirus in a relatively vulnerable state,” expert of the Foresight Centre Uku Varblane said.
 “Several economic sectors used up their reserves, waiting for the situation to improve, and therefore dealing with the second wave is more complicated for them,” he added.